nestauk/afs_neighbourhood_analysis/afs_neighbourhood_analysis/analysis/README.md

 ## 3. Analysis

+See `afs_outperforming_analysis/analysis/clustering/clustering_exploration.py` for a parsed notebook with the analysis so far.

 * We use the "best performing" parameter set to extract clusters and analyse the data.
 So far this includes considering:
   * Differences in EFSYP performance between clusters
   * Evolution of EFSYP permance